-Learning Mentor

-A Learning Mentor provides support and guidance to children, by removing barriers to learning.
+Learning Mentor A Learning Mentor provides support and guidance to children, by removing barriers to learning.
 Our trained Learning Mentor works either with an individual chid or a small group of children depending on their need.
 This highly effective role has had an impact on many children, supporting their learning and well-being.
 Barriers to learning can take many forms and might include:

 - Low self esteem

 - Challenging behaviour

 - Friendship/bullying issues

 - Engagement with school/attendance

 - Transition to secondary school

-Peer Mentoring and School Buddy system
+School Buddy system

-Children from year four, five and six undertake training to become peer mentors.
-This voluntary role includes mentoring younger children, helping them to learn new things and to get along with people.
-The mentors can listen to any worries the younger children may have and help them sort out their problems.
-We have not been able to develop this role during the COVID-19 pandemic but hope to start it again next year.

 Year six pupils are paired with each child in Reception to help them settle into school life.
-They write letters to introduce themselves and spend time with them

-during the school day.
+They write letters to introduce themselves and spend time with them during the school day.
 Some of the children make things for each other and the two classes do some activities together.

 Relationships and Health Education The personal development of children and the establishment of positive attitudes and values are important during the primary years.
 We believe that we must begin by giving each child a belief in his/her own worth and value as an individual.
 As a small school all the adults get to know all the children very quickly.
 This means that we are all deeply involved in the personal and social development of each child and able to help and guide at every stage along the way.
 We do the 'Daily Mile' where we walk around the school grounds for fifteen minutes each day to help promote good mental and physical well-being.
 Special Educational Needs and Disabilities As we pride ourselves on knowing all the children in our school personally, we ensure that every child's progress and needs are carefully tracked to ensure that we are providing provision that is entirely relevant to the child.
-The SENDCO (Special Educational Needs and Disabilities Co-ordinator) is responsible for co-ordinating support for children with special education needs.
+The SENDCO (Special Educational Needs and Disabilities Co-ordinator) is responsible for coordinating support for children with special education needs.
 In some cases, particularly for children with an Education, Health and Care Plan, additional support may be arranged if appropriate.
 This additional support may be given on a short term basis or over a longer period where children experience specific learning difficulties.
-We are also able to call upon the support of the schools' education psychologist and the Special Needs
+We are also able to call upon the support of the schools' education psychologist and the Special Needs Support Service.

-Support Service.
 These experts support us in making assessments and devise appropriate programmes of work.
 Parents and carers are consulted when children are involved in any special arrangements.
 Children, parents and carers, teachers, teaching assistants and, if relevant, specialists all contribute to planning action to meet individual needs.
 We are proud to have gained the Dyslexia Friendly Award again in 2021.
 Home Learning Home learning tasks are set to encourage discussion at home about your child's learning and to build upon the skills and knowledge used in the classroom.
 Tasks are appropriate to the age and abilities of the children and increase as the children progress through the school.
 All children are expected to read at home, learn spelling rules and times tables.
-Children in Key Stage 2 are asked to carry out further tasks linked to their theme to support learning being undertaken at school.
+Children are asked to carry out further tasks linked to their theme to support learning being undertaken at school, which is sent home on a grid at the start of each half term.
 The home learning policy is reviewed annually and a copy of the policy is available from the school office, and is on the school's website.